viewstools/docs/CompositionModel/README.md

 Take all the lines of the `Text` block and paste them to a new document.
 Save it within your project as `Label.view`.
-If you want to reuse the `Label` in many places with different text, turn it into prop by adding `props` instead of value.
+If you want to reuse the `Label` in many places with different text, turn it into slot by adding `< ` before the value.

 ```views
 Label Text